geo-data/nicer/README.md

 ## Limitations

+`nicer` is not a substitute for scheduling utilities such as `nice` and `ionice` but should instead be used in conjunction with them where appropriate.
+Unlike these tools `nicer` does interact with the Linux scheduler: `nicer` only decides **when** to execute a command and performs no other function, other than relaying any interrupt signals it receives.

-After deciding when to execute them, `nicer` does not manage the commands passed to it, other than relaying any interrupt signals it receives.
-This has implications for long running processes which may place irregular loads on system resources over time: when running in parallel there is a chance that resource contention will increase over time even if it fell within tolerances **at the time** individual commands were started.
+This has implications for long running processes which may place irregular loads on system resources over time: when running in parallel there is a chance that resource contention between such processes will increase over time, even if it fell within tolerances **at the time** individual commands were started.

-The risk of this happening is application dependent but the `-wait` flag may be of use in certain circumstances in delaying execution between one command and the next, giving the previous command time to hit its stride and affect the metrics sampled by `nicer`.
+The risk of this happening is application dependent but, in addition to `nice` and `ionice`, the `-wait` flag may be of use in certain circumstances in delaying execution between one command and the next, giving the previous command time to hit its stride and affect the metrics sampled by `nicer`.

 ## Installation